Jorgee-sk/TFG/README.md

 > **_NOTE:_** All these versions are VERY important because of the compatibility of the packages.

 <p>
-After installing python dependecies, we will need to clone this project from the following link:
+After installing dependecies, we will need to clone this project from the following link:
 </p>

 <pre>